 How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

-Mixing personal and sales email in the same inbox is how deliverability dies and deals get missed.
-This guide shows you exactly how to set up Google Workspace so your sales outreach runs from a clean sending environment — without opening a second account.
+Mixing personal and sales email in the same Google Workspace inbox is how deliverability dies and deals get missed.
+This guide shows you how to organize G Suite for personal and sales email using aliases, send-as configs, and routing rules — without paying for a second account.

 Your personal or work inbox carries years of sender reputation.
-One poorly-received cold outreach campaign can drag your entire domain into spam filters — including the emails you send to your own customers.
+One poorly-received cold outreach campaign can drag your entire domain into spam filters — including the emails you send to existing customers and colleagues.

-There is also a CAN-SPAM compliance reason.
-Sales sequences require unsubscribe headers and physical address footers.
+There is also a compliance reason.
+Sales sequences require unsubscribe headers and physical address footers under CAN-SPAM.
 You do not want those footers appearing on personal replies or customer support threads.
-Routing rules and send-as configs let you apply them selectively.
+The alias and routing setup in this guide applies them selectively.

 Step 1: Set Up Email Aliases